sendeniz/yolov1-real-time-obj-detection/README.md

 `utils.py` : defines a series of utility functions, such as computation for the intersection over unions, mean average precision, converting bouding box coordinates relative to the cellboxes and from cellboxes the image.

-`get_data.sh` : downloads the data and assigns them into the approriate folder structure for training and testing and converts the `train.txt` and `text.txt to a csv using `generate_csv.py`
+`get_data.sh` : downloads the data and assigns them into the approriate folder structure for training and testing and converts the `train.txt` and `text.txt` to a csv using `generate_csv.py`

+`get_data.sh` : same as above but supported for unix macos systems.

 `yolov1_watches_you.py` : performs object detection on webcam stream.

 `yolov1_watches_youtube.py` : performs object detection on a specified video path.